mcnole25/vote-data-stuff/README.md

 # vote-data-stuff
 A collection of random interests, but vote-styled, from a data person.
 Most results I make aim for a couple thousand votes.
 Numbers made possible by Reddit & wordfrequency.org, & may vary based on region & culture.

+Results I compile may not be 100% accurate.
+This repository is made for fun & interest.

 **BFDI related stuff goes here (hosted on Fandom)**

 https://battlefordreamisland.fandom.com/wiki/User_blog:Horizontalshading/TPOT_Elimination_Predictions_(as_of_TPOT_15)